ILIAS-eLearning/ILIAS/docs/configuration/install.md

 available and if ILIAS is responding.
 After this you need to perform the update.

 Please make sure to check for migrations before you run the update.
-If there are migrations left please make sure that these are done before updating.
+If there are migrations left please make sure to run these before updating.

 ```shell
 cd /var/www/ilias